imlokeshpandey/stateful-k8-application/README.md

-## What This Project Demonstrates
+# What This Project Demonstrates

-This PoC demonstrates how to deploy a stateful Node.js application using embedded LevelDB on Kubernetes with:
+Below are some strategies on how to deploy a stateful Node.js application using embedded LevelDB on Kubernetes with:

 - Kubernetes StatefulSet deployment
 - OpenEBS LocalPV-LVM dynamic provisioning